mcohen01/node-quickbooks/README.md

 <a name="deleteEstimate" />
 #### deleteEstimate(idOrEntity, callback)

-Deletes the Estimate from Quickbooks
+Deletes the Estimate from QuickBooks

 __Arguments__